syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Mathematical-Equation.md

 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-XAMARIN#helper-files-for-XAMARIN
 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample of modifying an existing mathematical equation in the Word document from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mathematical-Equation/Modify-an-existing-equation).

 By executing the above code example, it generates output Word document as follows.
 ![Resultant output Word document](WorkingwithMathematicalEquation_images/EditedEquation.png)